jboehm1/carAssist/README.md

     ```
 ## Usage
 ### Running the Program
-To run the program, navigate to the **build** directory and execute the program:
+To run the program, navigate to the **build/src** directory and execute the program:
     ```
     ./CarAssist [options] [path]
     ```